Christian Employee Alliance

 Brandon West is the founder and chief purpose officer of PHOS Creative, a strategy-first digital marketing agency headquartered in Florida.
 Their team of 25 serves companies across the country, including C12.
 PHOS’s growth and culture have been featured in the Inc. 5000, Gator100, and Florida Trend Magazine.
 Brandon’s passion is fighting to restore dignity, purpose, and freedom to the lives of women and children impacted by extreme poverty and sex trafficking.

-As C12’s vice president of field operations, Mark leads a team that directly supports more than 140 full-time Chairs who equip over 3,200 C12 members.
+As C12’s vice president of field operations, Mark Beebe leads a team that directly supports more than 140 full-time Chairs who equip over 3,200 C12 members.
 He is passionate about helping leaders mobilize wisdom in their lives and businesses.
-In the last two years, C12 membership has grown 35% as Mark has driven Chair performance, brand execution, continuous development, and accountability.
+Over the last two years, C12 membership has grown 35% as Mark has driven Chair performance, brand execution, continuous development, and accountability.

 Mark lives in San Antonio, Texas, with his wife, Kim, and three children.